thomaskbird/react-boilerplate/README.md

 -   **.prettierignore** - Hide files from Prettier so that they are not processed.
 -   **.prettierrc.json** - Prettier configuration file.
 -   **.sass-lint.yml** - Sass-lint configuration file.
--   **ak-coverity.it.control-tec.com** - Auth key for Coverity.
-Necessary to run Coverity on Bamboo.
 -   **jest.setup.ts** - Test environment initialization.
 [Scripts](docs/npm-scripts.md).
 -   **package.json** - Defines what NPM modules our project depends on, and defines some useful [scripts](docs/npm-scripts.md).
 -   **package-lock.json** - NPM package lock file that ensures the same version of every node module is consistently